 One of the most underrated Roguelike RPGs ever made, The UnReal World (UrW) is a captivating, but very difficult, role playing game set sometime in the Iron Age.
-What sets UrW apart from other Roguelikes – and most other RPGs for that matter – is the unique historical setting and realistic factors.
-The game is set in a very realistic gameworld, full of elements from Scandinavian mythology and folklore.
-Instead of standard AD&D character classes, you play as member of one of the ten Scandinavian cultures with authentic occupations, including a fisherman, a hermit, a trapper, or even a tradesman.
-The gameworld is huge and is randomly generated each time you play, thus ensuring virtually unlimited replayability. |
+What sets UrW apart from other Roguelikes – and most other RPGs for that matter – is the unique historical setting and realistic gameplay.
+The game is full of elements from the Scandinavian mythology and folklore.
+Instead of standard AD&D character classes, you play as a member of one of the ten Scandinavian cultures as a fisherman, hermit, trapper, or even a tradesman.
+The world is huge and randomly generated each time you play, thus ensuring virtually unlimited replayability. |

 Overall, I found UrW an intriguing Roguelike, although one that will not appeal to everyone.
-If you prefer a quest- or story-oriented RPG, you will probably find UrW a dry and tedious game.
+If you prefer a quest- or story-oriented RPG, you will probably find UrW dry and tedious.
 On the other hand, if you enjoy realism-based RPGs such as Darklands or RPGs with complex rules such as the Realms of Arkania series, you will probably enjoy UrW.
 Be warned that it is a VERY difficult game – I found myself dying numerous times before getting a hang of it ;) Two thumbs up, but with some reservations.

 Note: This game is still being refined and has reached v.
 3.52 as of writing this.Reviewed by: Underdogs